Twice a week, cadets meet to perform workouts to improve their strength, prepare for their fitness assessment, and learn life-long fitness.

 AS300s take a 3 credit hour "Leading People and Effective Communication" class both semesters.

 AS400s take a 3 credit hour "National Security/Leadership and Commissioning Prep" class both semesters.

 Cadets enjoy multiple extra training opportunities per year.
 Two, in particular, are Warrior Day and a 2-day Air Force Training Exercise (AFTX).
 Both events provide intense, realistic training for cadets.

 These events are designed to sharpen cadet skills in navigation, combat, and leadership under pressure.

-The Armed Forces Special Operations Prep Team (AFSOPT) at Virginia Tech is an elite fitness organization that specializes in the training of ROTC cadets from all military branches for their desired special operations communities.
+The Armed Forces Special Operations Prep Team (AFSOPT) at Virginia Tech is an elite fitness organization that specializes in the training of Air Force cadets for their desired special operations communities.
 AFSOPT’s motto ‘mentally, morally, physically’ epitomizes the importance of major qualities in the special operations field as well as the standard they hold themselves to.
 They represent those who have gone before them amongst their distinguished alumni; from Air Force Combat Rescue Officers to Navy SEALs, AFSOPT proudly trains their members both in the water and on land while setting the pace for physical and mental fortitude.

 Air Force Flyers is an organization that is focused on the advancement of aviation knowledge for cadets to better prepare for pilot careers in the Air Force.
 They teach an abbreviated ground course to supply cadets with a base of information and also instruct cadets on a professional flight simulator to allow cadets to gain a sense of what it feels like to be in the cockpit.
 Lastly, Flyers is devoted to officer outreach, specifically rated officers who are willing to spread their wealth of knowledge to tell the cadets what it is actually like to be a pilot in the United States Air Force.